Cypress Lawn has always shared a dynamic relationship with the people of San Francisco.

-Notable members include: Charles Felton, cofounder of the oil company that would become Chevron and member of the US Senate and House of Representatives, Irving Scott, a partner in the Union Iron Works, who designed Comstock Lode mining machinery, built battleships, and was a regent of the University of California and a trustee for Stanford University, George W. McNear, who owned large-scale wheat interests, and whose import-export business increased shipping to and from San Francisco, John Taylor, who manufactured mining and mill machinery, chemicals, and chemical supplies and many others.
+Notable members include: Charles Felton, co-founder of the oil company that would become Chevron and member of the U.S. Senate and House of Representatives; Irving Scott, a partner in the Union Iron Works, who designed Comstock Lode mining machinery, built battleships, and was a regent of the University of California and a trustee for Stanford University; George W. McNear, who owned large-scale wheat interests, and whose import-export business increased shipping to and from San Francisco; and John Taylor, who manufactured mining and mill machinery, chemicals, chemical supplies, and many others.

-Over the course of Cypress Lawn’s first century, significant names in California’s history – Crocker, Flood, Buck, and Newell, became connected to the memorial park in an intimate way, investing not only their trust, but their hearts, money, and time.
+Over the course of Cypress Lawn’s first century, significant names in California’s history – Crocker, Flood, Buck, and Newell – became connected to the memorial park in an intimate way, investing not only their trust, but their hearts, money, and time.
 They powerfully affected the association’s direction and shared in the responsibility for its success.